AlexSauer/RemoteImgViewer/README.md

 -[ ] Cache the images in the browser instead of the server?
 -[ ] Cache the next images as well to allow for smoother viewing.
 -[ ] Allow to display and select multiple images at the same time.
+-[ ] Only show channel html element if the image actually has a channel dimension.
+-[ ] Rewrite the XMLHttpRequest with the new promise based fetch API